opencomputeproject/HWMgmt-OCP-Profiles/RackAndPower/PowerShelfManagementSpec.md

 ## Get power supply redundancy

 The `PowerSubsystem` resource contains power supply redundancy info within the `PowerSupplyRedundancy` property.
+For the full schema definition, see the `PowerSubsystem` section of the reference guide in the [*Redfish Data Model Specification*](https://www.dmtf.org/dsp/DSP0268).

 ```
 GET /redfish/v1/Chassis/PowerShelf/PowerSubsystem